HoangHuy7/gin-boilerplate/README.md

 - **🧩 Modular Architecture**: Distinct domains (`iam`, `device`, `notification`) functioning as **child servers** (microservices), similar to Maven modules.
 - **🏗️ Monorepo Structure**: **`internal`** acts as the **Core/Shared Library** (like a Maven parent/common), holding base logic, DTOs, and router configurations used by all child services.
+- **📜 Auto Swagger / OpenAPI**: Automatic API documentation generation using `swaggest/openapi-go`.
+Just define your DTOs and Controller metadata, and the docs are ready!
 - **🛡️ Production Ready**: Pre-configured with logging, robust routing strategies, and standard DTOs.
 - **🔌 Scalable & Extensible**: Built on top of [Gin](https://github.com/gin-gonic/gin), ready to grow from a startup MVP to a high-load system.